Last updated on September 7th, 2022

 The key to perfect caramelized onions is to cook them low and slow.
 High heat will result in charred onions.
 Too low of heat means you’ll be standing there for an hour or so.
 I set mine over medium and just make sure to stir frequently so that they don’t burn to the bottom of the pan.
 Depending on how well done you like your onions, this will take about 15-30 minutes.

 Towards the end of cooking them, I add a small splash of water.
 This will help you scrape all those yummy bits off the bottom of the pan and give it that final caramelization.

 Once you have your thawed puff pastry rolled out on your baking sheet, top it with the caramelized onions.

-Then thinly slice a pear and lay on top of onions.
+Then thinly slice a pear and lay it on top of the onions.
 Sprinkle with about 4 ounces of crumbled gorgonzola cheese.

 Then bake at 400 degrees for about 20-25minutes.
 You want the pastry to be golden brown and the cheese to be melted.

 More Appetizer Recipes You Might Like: